Classification: Alkylating Agent

 - Nervous System Changes: This medication can cause neurologic changes ranging from agitated behavior and confusion to seizures.
 Call your care team immediately if you experience headache, dizziness, drowsiness, confusion, agitation or seizures.

 - Secondary Malignancies: There is a very low risk of developing leukemia or other type of cancer due to treatment with this medication, which can occur many years after treatment.
 This is most often associated with repeated treatments or high doses.

 Sexual & Reproductive Concerns

 This drug may affect your reproductive system, resulting in the menstrual cycle or sperm production becoming irregular or stopping permanently.
 Women may experience menopausal effects including hot flashes and vaginal dryness.
 In addition, the desire for sex may decrease during treatment.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for several months after treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
+Effective birth control is necessary during treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
 You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
 Discuss these options with your oncology team.
 You should consult with your healthcare team before breastfeeding while receiving this medication.